Psychology Marriage Counseling: Is It The Right Choice For My Relationship?

 Finding support for marital problems

 Finding a time when both you and your spouse are available to attend an in-person marriage therapy appointment can be complicated, particularly if you have different work schedules or are in a long-distance relationship.
 Online therapy may be a helpful option in these circumstances.
-You can access individual therapy or couples therapy through an online platform like BetterHelp.
-With either of these services, you can address the issues in your relationship and work with a therapist to come up with potential solutions—all without ever needing to leave your home.
+You can attend couples therapy through an online therapy platform like Regain.
+With online couples therapy, you can address the challenges in your relationship and work with a therapist to come up with potential solutions—all without ever needing to leave your home.

 Research demonstrates that online therapy for couples counseling can be just as effective as traditional in-person marriage therapy.
-One study analyzed an online couples therapy program and found that couples who completed the program were especially satisfied with its convenience and accessibility.
+One study analyzed an online couples therapy program and found that couples who completed the program were especially satisfied with its convenience and availability.
 They also believed it helped them develop a stronger connection with their therapist than in-person therapy could.
-A stronger therapeutic alliance can lead to more powerful outcomes for individuals and couples alike who are engaged in the therapeutic process.
+A stronger therapeutic alliance can lead to more powerful outcomes for couples who are engaged in the therapeutic process.
+Also, research shows that online therapy can also be effective for individuals experiencing a variety of mental health conditions.
+Those who want to complement couples therapy with individual therapy might consider speaking with a licensed therapist individually.

 Takeaway

 Marriage counseling can help couples reconnect, build healthy communication skills, and reignite the spark in their relationship.
 A marriage counselor can work with you and your partner to identify a marriage counseling technique that fits your specific needs, preferences, and goals.
-Online therapy may be a convenient way for you and your partner to access this kind of counseling support, particularly when barriers like cost or conflicting schedules are present.
+Online therapy may be a convenient way for you and your partner to find this kind of counseling support, particularly when barriers like cost or conflicting schedules are present.
+If you’re interested in speaking with a counselor individually first, you can also do so online.
+With BetterHelp, you can typically be matched with a licensed therapist within 48 hours.
 To connect with an online therapist, reach out to BetterHelp today.

 Explore mental health options online